 With the new facilities available in the Saint Martin’s Arts Centre there is ample opportunity to be involved in front of the audience or behind the scenes with the lighting, make up or making props.

 The Sixth Form are very much involved with the music in the School and there are opportunities to join the orchestra and choirs.
-Leadership skills can be honed by helping out with the younger girls with their ukulele group for example.
+Leadership skills can be honed by helping out with the younger pupils with their ukulele group for example.

 The International Dimension is an important part of the wider curriculum at Saint Martin’s and the link with our Partner School in Nepal, the Annal Jyoti School.
 A strong link now exists with our Sixth Form students with the recent exchange of students from both schools as a continuing element of the Global Curriculum Project.
 Five girls from the Sixth Form and two members of staff travelled to Nepal during July 2012 taking with them equipment to help develop a water project.